Worcestershire: Industry and agriculture

 Fruit farming and the cultivation of hops were traditional agricultural activities in much of the county.
 During the latter half of the 20th century, this has largely declined with the exception southern area of the county around the Vale of Evesham, where orchards are still worked on a commercial scale.
 Worcester City's coat of arms includes three black pears, representing a now rare local pear variety, the Worcester Black Pear.
 The county's coat of arms follows this theme, having a pear tree with black pears.
 The apple variety known as Worcester Pearmain originates from Worcestershire, and the Pershore plum comes from the small Worcestershire town of that name, and is widely grown in that area.

 Worcestershire is also famous for a number of its non-agricultural products.
-The original Worcestershire sauce, a savoury condiment made by Lea and Perrins, is made in Worcester, and the now-closed Royal Porcelain works was based in the city.
+The original Worcestershire sauce, a savoury condiment made by Lea & Perrins, is made in Worcester, and the now-closed Royal Porcelain works was based in the city.
 The town of Malvern is the home of the Morgan traditional sports car.